 Property, equipment and leasehold improvements are stated at cost.
 Major improvements that substantially extend an asset's useful life are capitalized.
 Repairs, maintenance and minor improvements are charged to operations as incurred.
 Depreciation, including amortization of leasehold improvements and assets recorded under capital leases, is calculated using the straight-line method over the estimated useful lives of the individual assets and ranges from 3 to 39 years.
-Manufacturing equipment is depreciated over 3 to 15 years, office furniture and equipment are depreciated over 3 to 7 years, computer hardware and software are depreciated over 3 to 5 years, building costs are depreciated over 39 years, leasehold improvements are depreciated over the estimated lives of the related assets or the life of the lease, whichever is shorter, and building and land improvements are depreciated over 10 to 39 years.
-Assets not in service are not depreciated until the asset is put into
+Manufacturing equipment is depreciated over 3 to 15 years, office furniture and equipment are depreciated over 3 to 7 years, computer hardware and software are depreciated over 3 to 5 years, building costs are depreciated over 39 years, leasehold improvements are depreciated over 10 to 39 years.
+Assets not in service are not depreciated until the asset is put into use.